SAP/openui5-docs/docs/Automatic_determination_of_$expand_and_$select_10ca58b.md

 > During automatic determination of `$expand` and `$select` the factory function is called with a "virtual" context, that returns `undefined` for `[getProperty](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.Context/methods/getProperty)` calls.
 >
 >

+For auto-$expand/$select the model metadata must be analyzed before sending the request.
+This allows further optimization of the request, also enabling access to the parent entity by reducing partner navigation properties in the path.

+**Example:** A view shows a sales order together with its line items, with a line item binding that is relative to the sales order binding.
+Any property binding relative to the line item can then access a property of the sales order without causing a `$expand`.
+This even works if the property is needed only after the sales order data has been requested.
+This feature can be used to control the visibility or editability of a line item property based on the state of the sales order, or for value help at the line item.

+This path reduction of partner navigation properties is also performed in `sap.ui.model.odata.v4.Context#requestSideEffects`, so that side effects on the sales order can be requested via the context of a line item.